11 of the best Queenstown wineries

 Queenstown is a short drive from one of the most scenic wine regions in New Zealand.
 Here are some of the top vineyards to sip pinot noir and enjoy lunch.

-Exploring Queenstown’s vineyards is an opportunity to taste the terroir and dine at restaurants serving exquisite seasonal cuisine.
+Exploring Queenstown’s vineyards is an opportunity to taste superb Pinot Noir and dine at restaurants serving seasonal cuisine.

 The area between Queenstown and Cromwell is dense with wineries.
 The limestone rich soil and dry climate make this valley an ideal place for growing pinot noir grapes in particular.

-It’s also an exceptionally beautiful area, with the blue Kawerau River in the bottom of the valley, and rocky hills rising around the rustic vineyard buildings.
+It’s also an exceptionally beautiful area, with the blue Kawarau River in the bottom of the valley, and rocky hills rising around the rustic vineyard buildings.

 If you fancy sitting and sipping some of New Zealand’s best wine in beautiful Central Otago vineyards, here’s what you need to know.